 This page outlines the role and function of the panel, outlines the process Industries must follow and provides a portal for industries to make market access applications.

-If you would like more information or if you are thinking of making an application, we encourage you to contact Dr Anthony Baker by email or Brei Montgomery by email.
+If you would like more information or if you are thinking of making an application, we encourage you to contact Anthony Baker by email or call him on 0431 544 838.
 Robust engagement between your industry and Hort Innovation ensures your industry will be in the best position to make a successful application to the panel.

 The panel sits external to both Hort Innovation and the Australian Government.
 Guided by pre-defined criteria, the panel evaluates each application on its own merit to determine if export of the product to an international market can be approved.
 The evaluation criteria can be downloaded from the link below and is also in the information handbook.

-Applications approved by the panel will be passed to the Australian Government Department of Agriculture, Water and the Environment (the Department) for consideration and potential escalation to future international trade negotiation.
+Applications approved by the panel will be passed to the Australian Government Department of Agriculture, Fisheries and Forestry (the Department) for consideration and potential escalation to future international trade negotiation.
 In this manner, the panel acts only as an advisory mechanism to the government.
 The nature of international negotiations mandate that the department consider broader national interests which may not always align with a successful market access request.